 All investment evaluations should begin by measuring risk, especially reputational.

 Circa 2003-2007, investors loved banks because they were big and made lots of money.
-What few asked was how much risk they were taking.
-Right now, investors love companies like Amazon.com
+What few asked was how much risk they were taking on.
+Right now, investors love companies like Sears Holdings

 2. Be independent

 Only in fairy tales are emperors told they're naked.

 Maybe the hardest part of investing is that the greatest odds of being right come when most think you're wrong, and vice versa.
 If your plan is to watch CNBC and invest in what the most talking heads like, you'll likely end up with average results at best.
 Some of the biggest winners of the past year were companies like MGM

 The only way to win is to work, work, work, and hope to have a few insights.